dashersw/docker-node-pm2-keymetrics/README.md

 # A docker image for PM2 and Keymetrics

-This is a very simple docker image with pm2, the process manager, and keymetrics, the monitoring solution, installed.
+This is a very simple docker image with PM2, the process manager, and Keymetrics, the monitoring solution, installed.

 The image will use `/app` folder as the place for the source code and the working directory, so you should provide your app as a volume, i.e;